einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 <a id="heroimg"></a>
 ## 3. Adding + Styling a Hero Image

+First, let's define some universal properties in our CSS style sheet.
+On line copy the following the code into your **style.css** file:

+{% highlight css %}
+/* universal properties */
+body, html {
+    height: 100%;
+}
+{% endhighlight %}

 Right-click and save the following image file in your local repo (fauci.v01.jpg):

 <img src="fauci.v01.jpg" alt="Dr. Fauci" width="375px" />